 At the historic Meyer Bed and Breakfast on Cyprus Creek, Comfort, Texas

-We are very pleased to have had the following speakers for Project Bar-B-Q 2016
+We are very pleased to announce the following speakers for Project Bar-B-Q 2017

 INFLUENCING AUDIO HARDWARE & SOFTWARE OVER THE NEXT 5 YEARS